 Education: Having spent 20 years in the classroom, I have seen the way education can transform a young person’s life.
 That is why I will always support students, educators, and public schools.
 In the Cape Henlopen School District, we have schools that are popping at the seams and in dire need of more resources for students.
 I believe it is vitally important that we invest more in our public education system, including in vocational education and job training for students who do not plan to attend college.

-The Environment: A lot is on the ballot this year, including the future of the planet, and environmental concerns certainly top the list of concerns in Delaware.
+The Environment: A lot is on the ballot in 2026, as in 2024, including the future of the planet, and environmental concerns certainly top the list of concerns in Delaware.
 Sussex County is the lowest lying county in the lowest lying state, and RD 14 is graced with beautiful coastlines and plagued by rapid development — all of which makes us vulnerable to environmental catastrophe, as sea levels rise, weather becomes more extreme, and our coastlines erode.
 We need to get serious about climate resiliency, strengthen environmental protections, and continue transitioning to sustainable sources of energy, like wind and solar.
 We also need decisive action to improve the quality of our water and to protect our open spaces and forested land, all of which are threatened by overdevelopment and destructive agricultural practices.